MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-always-encrypted-enclaves-develop-net-framework-apps.md

 ## Prerequisites

-Make sure you've completed one of the [Getting started with Always Encrypted with secure enclaves](/azure/azure-sql/database/always-encrypted-enclaves-getting-started) tutorials before following the below steps in this tutorial.
+Make sure you've completed one of the [Getting started using Always Encrypted with secure enclaves](/azure/azure-sql/database/always-encrypted-enclaves-getting-started) tutorials before following the below steps in this tutorial.

 You'll also need Visual Studio (version 2022 is recommended) - download it from [https://visualstudio.microsoft.com/](https://visualstudio.microsoft.com).
 Your application development machine must run .NET Framework 4.7.2 or later.